coderextreme/Analytic-Assets-Calculator/README.md

-We could also have always lists of timestamps, that are always equal enough, so that we do not need to solve such situations, but we also want diagrams that have not so many datapoints, to have less data, for multiple reasons, like speed, network traffic, and so on.
+We could also have always lists of timestamps, that are always equal enough, so that we do not need to solve such situations, but we also want diagrams that have not so many data points, to have less data, for multiple reasons, like speed, network traffic, and so on.

 Now we are going to have 2 or more merging algorithms.